billysbilling/billy-builder/README.md

 > Billy Builder :musical_note:
 > Yes, we can! :musical_note:

 Billy-builder is a collection of Grunt tasks that makes it easy to manage multiple JavaScript projects meant to be consumed in a browser.

 We use it at [Billy's Billing](https://billysbilling.com/) to build and test all our webapps and components in a unified way.

 ## TODO

+- Tests :whale2:
+- Maybe split a few things into their own modules (such as js-modularizer).
 - Toggle ember-testing container
 - Multiple server ports
 - Make the `images` task into a copy task, that can be configured for multiple targets.
 E.g. "images" and "fonts"